Trends in Integration of Vision and Language Research: A Survey of Tasks, Datasets, and Methods: Abstract

 \section{Abstract}

-Integration of vision and language tasks has seen a significant growth in the recent times due to surge of interest from multi-disciplinary communities such as deep learning, computer vision, and natural language processing.
-In this survey, we focus on ten different vision and language integration tasks in terms of their problem formulation, methods, existing datasets, evaluation measures, and comparison of results achieved with the corresponding state-of-the-art methods.
-This goes beyond earlier surveys which are either task-specific or concentrate only on one type of visual content i.e., image or video.
-We then conclude the survey by discussing some possible future directions for integration of vision and language research.
+Interest in Artificial Intelligence (AI) and its applications has seen unprecedented growth in the last few years.
+This success can be partly attributed to the advancements made in the sub-fields of AI such as machine learning, computer vision, and natural language processing.
+Much of the growth in these fields has been made possible with deep learning, a sub-area of machine learning that uses artificial neural networks.
+This has created significant interest in the integration of vision and language.
+In this survey, we focus on ten prominent tasks that integrate language and vision by discussing their problem formulation, methods, existing datasets, evaluation measures, and compare the results obtained with corresponding state-of-the-art methods.
+Our efforts go beyond earlier surveys which are either task-specific or concentrate only on one type of visual content, i.e., image or video.
+Furthermore, we also provide some potential future directions in this field of research with an anticipation that this survey stimulates innovative thoughts and ideas to address the existing challenges and build new applications.